 carsadaybus2.jpg

-All students entering the Spring 2024 semester with 45-70 credit hours are required to complete a series of assessments to fulfill their Assessment Day requirement.
+All students entering the Spring 2025 semester with 45-70 credit hours are required to complete a series of assessments to fulfill their Assessment Day requirement.
 All assessments will be completed remotely.
-These assessments should take no more than 120 minutes.

-To find out more about Assessment Day, including what kind of assessments are administered and how results are used, please refer to the FAQs below or watch this short video.
-For further information, email assessment@jmu.edu or call 540-568-7169.
-We are available to assist you from 9AM-5PM Eastern Standard Time (EST).
+To find out more about Assessment Day, including what kind of assessments are administered and how results are used, please refer to the FAQs below.
+For further information, email assessment@jmu.edu.

 Tips for preparing to take your tests are below.

-• You will need to use a laptop, desktop computer, or tablet with a keyboard and You may also want headphones, as you will be watching videos..
+• You will need to use a laptop or a desktop computer.
+You may also want headphones, as you will be watching videos.
 Mobile phones are not allowed.

 • You will need to use an internet browser during testing, so make sure you have a strong, stable internet connection.